You are here

 High School & Beyond

 The High School and Beyond Plan is a state graduation requirement.
 Each student must have a High School and Beyond Plan (HSBP) to guide the student's high school experience and prepare the student for postsecondary education or training and career (RCW 28A.230.090 and WAC 180-51-220).
-Students start their plan in seventh or eighth grade and then continue to revise them throughout high school to accommodate changing interests or educational and career goals.
+A High School and Beyond Plan must be initiated for each student during the seventh grade with the administration of a career interest and skills inventory.
+Students continue to revise their plan throughout high school to accommodate changing interests or educational and career goals.

 The High School and Beyond Plan may provide students with the opportunity to explore their own skills and interests and discover potential career and educational options.
 This personalized plan helps to connect career interests with courses and courses with career pathways.
 The plan helps students identify the steps needed to reach postsecondary goals.
 Students should be encouraged to take ownership over their high school experience and choose coursework and activities that are relevant to their goals.
 The High School and Beyond Plan also provides a means of tracking requirements for graduation from high school and entry into postsecondary programs and careers.